All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 • Inject slowly and hold for a few seconds before removing

-• Do not rub the site afterward (light pressure with a cotton ball is fine)
+• Don't rub the site afterward (light pressure with a cotton ball is fine)

 Not sure which route is right for you?
-That is exactly the kind of decision our physicians help patients navigate every day.
+That's exactly the kind of decision our physicians help patients find every day.
 During your initial consultation, we will discuss your preferences, lifestyle, budget, and medical history to recommend the best approach.

 Many patients try one route and switch later, which is perfectly fine.
 The goal is to find what keeps you adherent and produces results.